BawdyAnarchist/quBSD/Future_Development.md

 	- Apparently I haven't integrated: get_jail_parameter
 	- Also, would be good to evaluate each of the parameters at each list to show whether or not they're good/valid.

-qb-destroy
-	- Defining variables CLASS and NO_DESTROY can probably be offloaded to library

 qb-edit
 	- [-i] combined with gateway should assign both ipv4 and gateway at the same time